-Homer (not the slouch of Springfield heralding the end of Western civilization, but the blind, semi-mythical poet at the dawn of Greek history) was seen by Strabo and the Stoics as the father of geography.
+Homer (not the slouch of Springfield but the Greek poet) was seen by Strabo and the Stoics as the father of geography.
 His overarching geographic concept was of the world as a flat, round disk of land, completely encircled by Okeanos, the world sea.

 All this was enclosed by the fixed dome of the Heavens, filled with cloud and mist close to the Earth, but with clear aether closer to the sky’s dome.
 Sun, Moon and stars rose from the eastern waters of the Ocean, moved along the dome and sank again into the western waters.
 The whole thing is reminiscent of nothing so much as of one of those snowdomes that are the staple of any self-respecting tourist trap.